 - May 2013

-The project was a brilliant example of cross-team working and integrated thinking based on insight into the interests of NSPCC supporters.
-The result was a charming garden that generated lots of interest at the RHS Chelsea Flower Show in 2013 and won a prestigious silver gilt RHS medal.
+This project was a brilliant example of cross-team working and integrated thinking.
+It was based on insight into the interests of those supporting The National Society for the Prevention of Cruelty to Children (NSPCC).
+The result was a charming garden that generated lots of interest at the Royal Horticultural Society (RHS) Chelsea Flower Show in 2013 and won a prestigious silver gilt RHS medal.

 Summary / objectives